erdc/ncf-channel-reach/README.md

 ### How to read the Geospatial Output layer

-The `Geospatial Output` will added to your Layers in the QGIS project, either as a temporary layer or in the file specified by the user.
+The `Geospatial Output` will be automatically added to your Layers in the QGIS project, either as a temporary layer or in the file specified by the user.
 The `Geospatial Output` contains the same data as the `Tabular Output`, with the addition of two new columns and geometries for the ChannelReaches.

 - The column titled `GeometrySource` contains information about the entry's geometry origins.
   - If a ChannelReachIDPK's Shape\_\_Area is reported as changed, two entries and geometries are displayed: one displays geometry from the old ChannelReach layer, the other displays geometry from the new ChannelReach layer.